Cedargrove Park Stormwater Management Facility Sediment Removal and Retrofit

 Q. How deep is the pond and what sort of safety measures is the City implementing around the facility?

 A. The permanent pool (day-to-day water level) of the pond is 2 meters or 6 feet deep.
-Rather than surrounding the facility with a chain link fence, the City opted to do plantings along the water's edge to create a naturalized buffer.
-These plantings will be coordinated with Otonabee Region Conservation Authority in the spring of 2024.
+Rather than surrounding the facility with a chain link fence, the City opted to do plantings along the water's edge to create a "naturalized buffer".
+These plantings have been completed with Otonabee Region Conservation but will take a couple of growing seasons to establish.
+In the meantime, the City has acknowledged that there could be an improvement to safety around the water while this naturalized buffer grows so we are investigating the potential to install some additional safety measures this fall (2024) to remain during the winter to prevent entry into the water.

 Q. Is this a good use of taxpayers' dollars?